-- Nullity now lies in the middle of the lexical collation range of floating-point numbers so sorting routines must handle the unique nullity as a special case (IEEE sorting routines must handle all NaNs as special cases) - Notice that IEEE arithmetic collates numbers in reverse order because S is the most significant bit and S = 1 encodes negative numbers - IEEE arithmetic uses reverse collation so that the binary codes for integer zero and floating-point positive-zero are identical.
-As many computers have an integer test zero instruction this makes positive-zero comparisons quick
+- Nullity now lies in the middle of the lexical collation range of floating-point numbers so sorting routines must handle the unique nullity as a special case (IEEE sorting routines must handle all NaNs as special cases) - Notice that IEEE arithmetic collates numbers with the negative numbers reversed because S is the most significant bit and S = 1 encodes negative numbers - IEEE arithmetic uses this collation so that the binary codes for integer zero and floating-point positive-zero are identical.
+As many computers have a fast integer test zero instruction this makes positive-zero floating-point comparisons quick

-- Transfloating-point arithmetic uses the most positive binary code for ∞ and the most negative binary code for -∞ - IEEE arithmetic has $2^{m+1} 2$ NaNs, but transreal arithmetic has no NaNs so all of these states can be reallocated to real numbers - Taking the reallocated codes as signed numbers means that there are 2^m 1 new mantissas.
+- Transfloating-point arithmetic uses the most positive binary code for ∞ and the most negative binary code for $-\infty$ - IEEE arithmetic has $2^{m+1} 2$ NaNs, but transreal arithmetic has no NaNs so all of these states can be reallocated to real numbers - Taking the reallocated codes as signed numbers means that there are 2^m 1 new mantissas.
 This is almost one binade: 2^m 1 bit patterns in a near binade as against 2^m bit patterns in an entire binade